Refugees and asylum seekers

 ‘In Search of Safety’ (ISOS) is a community education program developed by the Red Cross Migration Support Program in WA to help dispel the myths and misunderstandings surrounding people seeking asylum in Australia.
 A community education program for primary schools, secondary schools and the community, ISOS aims to create a more welcoming Australia and a more inclusive community for all.
 ISOS presents information and provides an environment that encourages participants to make their own conclusions about people seeking asylum and the situation they face.
 This project will evaluate the effectiveness of the ISOS program across a number of Perth-based primary schools.

-Exploring public attitudes: Relationships between false beliefs, prejudice and support for harsh asylum seeker policy in Australia Lisa K. Hartley, Anne Pedersen (Curtin University) and Stuart Lecke (Queensland University of Technology) (2016 – 2017)
+Exploring public attitudes: Relationships between false beliefs, prejudice and support for harsh asylum seeker policy in Australia Dr Lisa Hartley, A/Prof Anne Pedersen and Stuart Lecke (Queensland University of Technology) (2016 – 2017)

 As the number of refugees and asylum seekers increase, industrialised countries have applied increasingly restrictive policies to deter those seeking protection from entering their borders.
 Most recently, the Australian government has implemented a range of punitive policies such as sending asylum seekers attempting to arrive to Australia by boat to Nauru and Manus Island.
 Recent polls suggest that the Australian community support this treatment with some people supporting even harsher policies.